-- AFAS provides assistance when needed in the form of a "bridge loan" to cover necessary funeral costs until FSGLI pays. - Special effort to minimize personal hardship and help you step in with timely assistance when needed most. - Often requires you to get actively involved with funeral arrangements, to include requesting the assistance when the member/widow(er) is unable to do so.
+- ★ AFAS provides assistance when needed in the form of a "bridge loan" to cover necessary funeral costs until FSGLI pays. - ★ AFAS assists when the funeral home requires funds up front and will not provide services until receipt of a "good faith" payment. - ★ Special effort to minimize personal hardship and help you step in with timely assistance when needed most. - ★ Often requires you to get actively involved with funeral arrangements, to include requesting the assistance when the member/widow(er) is unable to do so. - \ AFAS goal is MINIMUM red tape. - Requests for funeral assistance of a non-dependent parent or family member are considered on a case by case basis.
+AFAS normally does not pay for funerals of brother and sisters, or other extended family members.
+However, unique situations should be discussed with a caseworker at HQ AFAS.

-- AFAS goal is MINIMUM red tape. - Active duty members faced with the unplanned expenses of burying immediate family members (e.g. parent, brother, sister) may seek AFAS assistance.
-This assistance is usually as an interest-free loan.

-e.
 Respite Care - "The Gift of Time"

-- ➤ The Respite Care Program provides a "break" of a few hours a week or month to eligible Air Force members who have the responsibility of 24 hour-a-day care for an ill or disabled family member enrolled in the Exceptional Family Member Program (EFMP). - Families are referred to AFAS through the EFMP office or Family Advocacy. - Once referred, assistance is given in the form of a grant based upon financial need. - ➤ AFAS respite care is not offered at installations where the USAF respite care is available.
+- ★ The Respite Care Program provides a "break" of a few hours a week or month to eligible Air Force members who have the responsibility of 24 hour-a-day care for an ill or disabled family member enrolled in the Exceptional Family Member Program (EFMP). - ★ Families are referred to AFAS through the EFMP office or Family Advocacy. - ★ Once referred, assistance is given in the form of a grant based upon financial need. - \ AFAS respite care is not offered at installations where the USAF respite care is available.

-f.
 Vehicle Repairs

-- AFAS objective is to help you ensure that members have suitable essential transportation. - Assistance may be given to repair a vehicle that is essential for everyday functioning of an individual or family (commuting to work, shopping, medical appointments and household errands). - Vehicle repair assistance is usually provided as a no-interest loan. - Assistance must be approved prior to having the vehicle repaired.
+- ★ AFAS objective is to help you ensure that members have suitable essential transportation. - Assistance may be given to repair a vehicle that is essential for everyday functioning of an individual or family (commuting to work, shopping, medical appointments and household errands). - ★ Vehicle repair assistance is usually provided as a no-interest loan. - Assistance must be approved prior to having the vehicle repaired.

-g.
 Assistance with Travel Emergencies

-- Assistance may be provided for expenses related to travel on a personal emergency. - Active duty Airmen on emergency leave orders (as defined by AFI 36-3003) who also require emergency financial assistance to travel, will be provided needed assistance as a grant.
+- \Assistance may be provided for expenses related to travel on a personal emergency. - Active duty Airmen on emergency leave who also require emergency financial assistance to travel, will be provided needed assistance as a grant. - AFI 36-3003 defines the circumstance and family relations that must be met before unit leadership may place Airman on emergency leave. - Active duty member stranded on either emergency or ordinary leave may be helped return to duty station.

-- Active duty member stranded on either emergency or ordinary leave may be provided assistance to return to duty station. - Accidents or breakdowns while traveling to a new duty station may occur.
+Accidents or breakdowns while traveling to a new duty station may occur.
 We can help whether you are the losing or gaining commander.
 Remind your people that the American Red Cross-Service to the Armed Forces and other service relief agencies will represent AFAS when an Air Force base isn't nearby.
-(AFAS ultimately reimburses all other agencies that make disbursements). - Although government allowances usually cover PCS moves, young families may experience unexpected out of pocket costs that AFAS may be able to help with. - Because emotions run high and definitions of personal emergencies vary, don't hesitate to seek clarification on available AFAS assistance.
+(AFAS ultimately reimburses all other agencies that make disbursements). - ★ Although government allowances usually cover PCS moves, young families may experience unexpected out of pocket costs that AFAS may be able to help with. - ★ Because emotions run high and definitions of personal emergencies vary, don't hesitate to seek clarification on available AFAS assistance.

-h.
 Pay/Allotment Problems

-- Even the best of pay systems can turn unfriendly, perhaps with a move or the start/stop of allotments. - AFAS will help overcome a short-term pay crisis.
-At some point you may be asked to verify the situation. - ➤ Help is provided on the basis of essential need rather than replacing the reduction of normal income.
+- ★ Even the best of pay systems can turn unfriendly, perhaps with a move or the start/stop of allotments. - ★ AFAS will help overcome a short-term pay crisis.
+At some point, you may be asked to verify the situation. - ★ Help is provided based on essential need rather than replacing the reduction of normal income.

-i.
 Disasters